MICA-MNI/ENIGMA/docs/index.rst

 To simplify things, we provide tutorials on how to (*i*) :ref:`import vertexwise and/or parcellated data <import_data>`, (*ii*) :ref:`parcellate vertexwise cortical data <vw_to_parc>`, (*iii*) :ref:`map parcellated data to the surface <parc_to_vw>`, and
 (*iv*) :ref:`export data results <export_data>`.
 Import/export file formats include: .txt/.csv,
-FreeSurfer/"curv". mgh/.mgz, GIfTI/.gii.
+FreeSurfer/"curv". mgh/.mgz, GIfTI/.gii, and CIfTI/.dscalar.nii/.dtseries.nii.
 Cortical and subcortical surfaces are also available in FreeSurfer/surface, GIfTI/.gii, .vtk, and .obj
 formats, allowing cross-software compatibility.

 .. raw:: html